pentaho/pdi-dataservice-server-plugin/wadl2java/readme.txt

 2) Overwrite the wadl2java/wadl-resource/application.wadl.xml file with the results of step 1.

-3) Run the "wadl2java-resolve" task in the build.xml file to retrieve all the dependencies needed to run wadl2java.
-This task will generate a populated wadl2java/lib folder.

-4) Run the "wadl2java" ant task on the build-wadl2java.xml file.
-This task was put in a separate file because the build file would not compile if the class defined in the <taskdef> node was not present.
+3) Run the "wadl2java" ant task.
+This task depends on wadl2java-resolve to generate a populated wadl2java/lib folder.
+It then creates the org.pentaho.di.services.PentahoDiPlugin class from the wadl file.